 Secondly, Ear Training can improve your pitch perception and you can become more reliable and accurate that many commercial tuners.
 This will help get you, and your band, better in tune.

 Besides improved tuning, are there other advantages to using the Tuning App?

 When you train your ear to it´s full potential in hearing all the little notes that lie in the cracks of the piano, you widen your palette of possible sound.
 This will enhance your own interpretation of any piece of music; you´ll have more tools and skills to express yourself, in other words its another step towards musical freedom.

-Sign up for the 15 day free trial and get access to this TaDiTa Course, asw ell as all of our Ear Training Apps.
+Sign up for the 15 day free trial and get access to the Tuning Ear Challenge App, as well as all of our Ear Training Apps and courses.

 See how the Tuning Ear Training App Works